kram254/kram254/README.md

 </p>

 - 🔭 I’m currently working on perfecting my Flutter UX/UI and frontend technique to be flawless.
-- 👨‍💻 I’m currently learning backend with Python, python Flask framework and Appwrite.
+- 👨‍💻 I’m currently learning backend with Python, python Flask framework, TestAutomation.
 - 🤔 Unit testing, Widget testing and Integration testing.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/emmanuel-ndaliro-501771124/)